 There are plenty of inexpensive things (or even free things to do).
 Accommodation is plentiful and relatively cheap and the menu del dias offered by many of the city’s restaurants help your money stretch further.

 These lunch deals are available from 1.30 to 4 pm and typically include your choice of drink, bread, a starter, an entrée plus a dessert or coffee.
-Expect to pay between 12 and 18 Euro.

 Valencia is a relatively safe Spanish city

-Safety as a solo traveller is a particular concern of women travelling alone.
+Safety as a solo traveller is a particular concern for women travelling alone.
 Whilst you shouldn’t be complacent, you don’t have to be as concerned about petty crime in Valencia as you would in other countries, or even in some other cities in Spain.

 Use your common sense.
 Share your itinerary with someone back home, keep an eye on your belongings, drink alcohol in moderation and, your visit to Valencia should be trouble-free.